ariejan/firefly/README.md

 FireFly is a simple URL shortener for personal (or enterprise) use.

+## Use Firefly right now

+Currently you should head over to the [1-5-stable][1-5-stable] branch to get started today.

 ## About Firefly 2.0

-Firefly 2.0 is currently in development, `master` may be unstable or not even work at all.
-Check the [1-5-stable][1-5-stable] branch if you need an URL shortener today.

-The `master` branch contains the next version, 2.0.0-pre, of Firefly and is not suitable for any kind of serious use at this time.
+`master` is a work-in-progress for 2.0, but is at this time not ready for any kind of use.
+A rewrite, using Hanami, is in the works to be the basis for 2.0, see pull request #55 for details.

 ## Background